aparnt/aparnt/README.md

 ### Hi there 👋

 Welcome to my GitHub repository!

+### About Me

 I'm Aparna from Canada, I'm passionate about data analytics and its applications.
 Here you'll find a collection of projects and work that showcase my skills, interests, and journey in the field of data analytics.

 ### Skills